How to Form a New Hampshire LLC

 Open Your New Hampshire LLC — $199

 Hand the work to us for $199.
-We prepare the documents, file with New Hampshire Secretary of State, and the state takes about about a week to respond.
+We prepare Form LLC-1, file it with the New Hampshire Secretary of State, and confirm the approval when it lands.

 Step-by-Step: Forming Your New Hampshire LLC